DionKill/ps4-linux-tutorial/docs/_includes/payloads.md

 ### Local payloads
 If you so desire, or you can't launch it from the web browser for some reason, it's possible to load these payloads locally.

-In order to do that, go [download them from the ps4boot repositories](https://github.com/ps4boot/ps4-linux-payloads):
+In order to do that, you need to download them [here](https://github.com/ArabPixel/ps4-linux-payloads/releases/tag/v20) (using the fork, for 12.50+ support)

+After downloading them:
 - Install "Payload Loader" on your PS4 to load the payloads locally
 - Extract from the ELF folders, and rename the file to have a `.bin` extension instead of `.elf`, because Payload Loader can't load ELFs
 	- Enable "see file extensions" on Windows Explorer or what you're using